arangodb/arangojs/docs/Drivers/JS/Reference/Database/AnalyzerAccess.md

 `async database.analyzers(): Array<Analyzer>`

-Fetches all analyzers visible in the database and returns an array of _Analyzer_ instances for those analyzers.
+Fetches all Analyzers visible in the database and returns an array of _Analyzer_ instances for those Analyzers.

 **Examples**